alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

-#AllJoyn™ Security 2.0 Feature High-Level Design
+# AllJoyn&trade; Security 2.0 Feature High-Level Design

 # Introduction

 ## Purpose and scope

-This document captures the system level design for the enhancements to the AllJoyn™ framework to support the Security 2.0 feature requirements.
+This document captures the system level design for the enhancements to the AllJoyn&trade; framework to support the Security 2.0 feature requirements.
 Related interfaces and API design is captured at a functional level.
 Actual definition for interfaces and APIs is outside the scope of this document.
 Features and functions are subject to change without notice.